cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 ### Installing mpi4py in MacOS

-- [ ] TODO: Agnes, incomplete

-A similar process can be followed to install mpi4py in MacOS.
-In this case, we can use Homebrew to get Open MPI by entering:
+A similar process can be followed to install mpi4py in macOS.
+In this case, we can use Homebrew to get Open MPI floowed by installing mpi4py in your venv

 ```
 $ brew install open-mpi
+$ python3 -m venv ~/ENV3
+$ source ~/ENV3/bin/activate
+$ pip install mpi4py
 ```

-Once Open MPI is working, steps 3 and 4 from the  PI4 installation can be followed in order to download and install mpi4py.

 ## Hello World